 Let g(T) represent the function on the right-hand side of the ODE in equation (7).
 This function is much more complicated than f(T) used in the previous model.
 Finding the equilibria is not possible analytically; it must be done numerically.
 Exercise 6: Let $\epsilon = \epsilon^$, the value you found in Exercise 3, part (a).

 - (a) Use Matlab to find the equilibrium points for the ODE model described in equation (7).
 There are three values (not one as with the previous models).
 Describe the kind of climate on the planet for each equilibrium.
 What would it be like to live on Earth in each case? - (b) One way to visualize the different equilibria is to plot E{in} and E{out} on the same graph and see where they intersect.
 To do this in Matlab you will need to define two different output vectors, say y1 and y2, that represent the functions corresponding to E{in} and E{out}, respectively.
-Then use the command plot(T,y1, 'b',T,y2, 'r') to produce both functions on the same plot.
-The first will be in blue, while the second is in red. - (c) Draw the phase line for the ODE in equation (7) and classify each equilibrium point as a sink, source, or node.
+Then use the command plot(T,y1,T,y2) to produce both functions on the same plot. - (c) Of your three equilibrium points, which ones are stable (sink) and which are unstable (source)?
+Explain.
+Note: If you haven't had a course in differential equations, this problem may not make any sense to you.
+We will go over this theory in class shortly.